on1san/Custom-Player-Sprite-Switcher/README.md

 ## Option 3: Using existing Sprites

-Take any custom sprites and put them into a folder named like your character (see [Sprite Naming & Dimensions](#sprite-naming--dimensions)).
+Take any custom sprites and put them into a folder named like your character.
+Then use the correct naming schema (see [Sprite Naming & Dimensions](#sprite-naming--dimensions)).

 Or put the assets in the correct position of the template from: